Where can I find more information about the upcoming services/events at JRC?

 Can my children attend JRC’s Religious School if I am not a member?

-You must be a member for your kids to attend our Religious School for Grades K-12.
+You must be a member for your kids to attend Kehillah, our Religious School, if your child is in Grades K-12.

-You do not need to be a member to enroll your kids in our Sunday Pre-K class.
+You do not need to be a member to enroll your kids in Kehillah’s Pre-K class or our Adult Child classes, Happy Challah-Days and Kehillah Katana.

 Want to give JRC a try — including religious school for your kids?
 Try our Taste of JRC program!